What is the difference between cascading and non-cascading goals?

 Cascading goals create strict alignment by establishing a set of overall organizational goals that flow down; this ideally ensures that every team and individual works towards one set of objectives.
 Non-cascading goals are simply the opposite!
 There is no clear alignment between the organizational goals and the individual employee goals.
-Goals are more focused on individual specified objectives and key results they are looking for, which can be great, but will more often than not, and will not be directly aligned with the organizational goals.
+Goals are more focused on individual specified objectives and key results they are looking for, which can be great but will more often than not, not be directly aligned with the organizational goals.

 Below are the main differences between Cascading and Non-Cascading Goals:

 How do you know if you have cascading or non-cascading goals set up?

 When Cascading Goals are turned OFF, all goals will format by a List view.
 Goals will not and cannot align with another goal.
 If Cascading Goals is turned OFF, you will notice that your Explore page will appear as pictured.
 You will also only see the options to End displayed goals or Export a CSV file if your goals are non cascading.